Critical Failures In Texas School Massacre Response: US Justice Dept - UrduPoint

 'Critical Failures' In Texas School Massacre Response: US Justice Dept

-Houston, (APP - UrduPoint / Pakistan Point News - 19th Jan, 2024) A damning Justice Department report on Thursday cited "critical failures" by Texas police who waited until 21 people had been killed by a mass shooter at a school before finally intervening.
+Houston, (APP - UrduPoint / Pakistan Point News - 19th Jan, 2024) A damning Justice Department report on Thursday cited "critical failures" by Texas law enforcement who waited until 21 people had been killed by a mass shooter at a school before finally intervening.

 Nineteen young children and two teachers were killed when a teenage gunman went on a rampage at Uvalde's Robb Elementary School in May 2022 in America's worst school shooting in a decade.
 Police eventually shot and killed the attacker.